saturn597/mosaigraph/README.md

 =====================
 Mosaigraph is written in Python.
 It should be compatible with Python 2 or 3.

-You'll need to install [the Pillow library](https://python-pillow.github.io/) to use Mosaigraph.
-To do this using Pip:
+You'll need to install [the Pillow library](https://python-pillow.github.io/) to use it.
+You can do that using Pip:

 `pip install pillow`

 Installing Pillow will require you to be superuser, to use sudo, or to use virtualenv.

 Once Pillow is installed, simply download the file "mosaigraph.py" and navigate to the directory that contains it.
-Here's one way to do that:
+For example:

 `git clone https://github.com/saturn597/mosaigraph.git`